aliyun/terraform-provider-alicloud/website/docs/r/cs_kubernetes.html.markdown

 You can get more information about addons on ACK web console.
 When you create a ACK cluster.
 You can get openapi-spec before creating the cluster on submission page.
 Addons name:

 * `logtail-ds` - You can specific `IngressDashboardEnabled` and `sls_project_name` in config.
 If you switch on `IngressDashboardEnabled` and `sls_project_name`,then logtail-ds would use `sls_project_name` as default log store.
 * `nginx-ingress-controller` - You can specific `IngressSlbNetworkType` in config.
-Options: internet|intranet.
+Options: internet|internet.

 The `main.tf`: